tanujjain/Reminder-Assistant/README.md

 # Lambda Reminder

-A simple[AWS lambda](https://aws.amazon.com/lambda/)application to send periodic reminders via email.
+A simple [AWS lambda](https://aws.amazon.com/lambda/) application to send periodic reminders via email.

 This application sends you a mail on a fixed day/time every week giving a list of people you should call up to stay in touch.
 The preset frequency for each person in the csv file 'contact_info.csv' is used to